WMD-group/MacroDensity/README.md

 ### Spherical Average

-This example is for plotting the average potential inside a sphere of given radius.
-It is the method used in our 2014 study of metal-organic frameworks in [JACS](http://pubs.acs.org/doi/abs/10.1021/ja4110073).
+This is for plotting the average potential inside a sphere of given radius.
 The function can be run via:

 ```
 ## Inputs: